The 39 Steps (1935 film): Release and reception

 Of the four major film versions of the novel, Hitchcock's film has been the most highly praised.
 In 1999, the British Film Institute ranked it the fourth-best British film of the 20th century; in 2004, Total Film named it the 21st-greatest British movie ever made, and in 2011 ranked it the second-best book-to-film adaptation of all time.
 The Village Voice ranked The 39 Steps at number 112 in its Top 250 "Best Films of the Century" list in 1999, based on a poll of critics.
 In 2016, Empire ranked the film at No. 52 on its list of "The 100 best British films".
 In 2017, a poll of 150 actors, directors, writers, producers and critics for Time Out magazine saw it ranked the 13th-best British film ever.
 The 39 Steps was one of Orson Welles' favourite Hitchcock films and of it he said, "Oh my God, what a masterpiece."
 In 1939, Welles starred in a radio adaption of the same source novel with The Mercury Theatre on the Air.

-On Rotten Tomatoes, the film has an approval rating of 96%, based on 53 reviews, with an average rating of 8.90/10.
-The website's critical consensus reads: "Packed with twists and turns, this essential early Alfred Hitchcock feature hints at the dazzling heights he'd reach later in his career."
+The review aggregator website Rotten Tomatoes sampled 53 critics and judged 96% of the reviews positive, with an average rating of 8.9/10, stating the film is an "essential early Alfred Hitchcock feature [which] hints at the dazzling heights he'd reach later in his career."
+Metacritic, which uses a weighted average, assigned the a score of 93 out of 100, based on 15 critics, indicating "universal acclaim".
+In 2017, The 39 Steps was included in the BFI's list of 100 essential thrillers.
 In 2021, The Daily Telegraph included the film on its unranked list of "The 100 best British films of all time".
 In 2022, Time Out magazine ranked the film at No.8 on its list of "The 100 best thriller films of all time".